kathysledge/smig/docs/getting-started/index.md

 ### Do I need TypeScript?

-No. **smig** works with plain JavaScript.
-TypeScript is supported and gives you better autocomplete, but it's optional.
+TypeScript is recommended for the best developer experience with full autocomplete and type safety. **smig** natively compiles TypeScript — no build step required.

 ### Does smig work with existing databases?